zwettemaan/Sparker/README.md

 https://developer.apple.com/

-The `SparkerConfig/RegisterMBS.xojo_xml_code` file is missing from the git repo, also by design.
+The `SparkerConfig/Register_MBS.xojo_xml_code` file is missing from the git repo, also by design.
 It contains my MBS license registration info.

-It defines a class 'RegisterMBS' with a single shared method 'Register()' which registers the MBS plugins to my license.
+It defines a class 'Register_MBS' with a single shared method 'Register()' which registers the MBS plugins to my license.

 You need to use your own MBS license information.